Universal-Team/pkmn-chest/README.md

 `sudo dkp-pacman -S nds-dev`<br/>
 <sup>(command may be slightly different depending on your OS)</sup>

+After installing the devkitPro libraries, simply run `make` in the pkmn-chest source directory

 ## Contact
 The best way to talk to us is to join [our Discord](https://discord.gg/KDJCfGF).
 If you want to report a bug you can do so [here](https://github.com/Universal-Team/pkmn-chest/issues/new/choose).